Why Marriages Fail: Escalation (Part 1)

 As emotions escalate, verbal communication often deteriorates, and unwary spouses can start hurling words that hurt each other and damage the feelings of love and closeness they once had.
 Proverbs 12:18 says, “Reckless words pierce like a sword.”
 Oneness and intimacy can be shattered quickly by a few reckless words, and when that happens, the marriage relationship is damaged severely.
 The research shows that those couples whose marriages failed, frequently exhibited this pattern of escalation, allowing conversations to escalate and spin out of control.

 You may be thinking, “Well we don’t fight like cats and dogs, like that.”
 And while that may be true, your marriage could still be at risk to this factor in another more subtle way.
-The reason: Escalation is not always dramatic.
+The reason is: Escalation is not always dramatic.
 Voices don’t have to be raised for couples to get into a cycle of returning negative for negative.
-Conversations over paying the rent, taking out the garbage, running errands that result in muttering to oneself, rolling your eyes, or throwing up your hands can also be examples of escalation.
-Even a casual conversation with your spouse can take a sharp turn and go the wrong direction if you let it.
+Conversations over paying the rent, taking out the garbage, and running errands that result in muttering to oneself, rolling your eyes, or throwing up your hands can also be examples of escalation.
+Even a casual conversation with your spouse can take a sharp turn and go in the wrong direction if you let it.
 The good news is, you don’t have to let it.

 James writes, “If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless” (James 1:26).
 And the Apostle Peter admonishes us, “Do not repay evil with evil or insult with insult.”
-Having a a healthy marriage requires counteracting the tendency to escalate as a couple.
-With God’s help you can learn to control your emotions and to keep a close rein on your tongue.
+Having a healthy marriage requires counteracting the tendency to escalate as a couple.
+With God’s help, you can learn to control your emotions and keep a close rein on your tongue.
 How?

 There’s a wise way to respond to whatever words may come your way.
-When the conversation starts to escalate, rather than allowing yourself to react, be intentional and determine to respond wisely.
+When the conversation starts to escalate, rather than allowing yourself to react, be intentional and determined to respond wisely.
 Instead of impulsively reacting out of habit, resolve to respond purposefully.
 By doing so, you can stay in control no matter what may happen.
 How?

-Scripture offers us some wise counsel here, James 1:19 tells us: “My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry…” In other words, think…pause…then speak.
+Scripture offers us some wise counsel here, James 1:19 tells us: “My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry…” In other words, think… pause… then speak.
 It’s a wise person who can communicate in this way.
-But all too often, in the rush to be heard, we speak first and then think next…and unfortunately with poor results.
+But all too often, in the rush to be heard, we speak first and then think next… and unfortunately with poor results.

 We must measure our words carefully.
 Words are important: they can hurt or heal.
 Words can uplift us or discourage us, and reckless words, spoken in haste, cannot be erased.
 Respond carefully.
 Speak wisely, not impulsively.
 Stay calm.
 Pray.
 Slow down.
 Use words seasoned with grace, not words of criticism or insult.
 Remember you can steer out of a tailspin and build your spouse and your marriage up, rather than tearing them down.
 Decide and determine now, with God’s help to respond wisely, with healing and comfort rather than escalation and anger.

-“…be quick to listen, slow to speak and slow to become angry…” James 1:19
+“…be quick to listen, slow to speak, and slow to become angry…” James 1:19

 *Scott Stanley, et al. A Lasting Promise: A Christian Guide to Fighting for Your Marriage (San Francisco: Josey-Bass, 1998), p.
 29